 Media Attention and the Volatility Effect

 Stocks with low return volatility have high risk-adjusted returns, which might be driven by low media attention for such stocks.
 Using news coverage data we formally test whether the ‘attention-grabbing’ hypothesis can explain the volatility effect for a sample of international stocks over the period 2001 to 2018.
-Among stocks with a similar amount of media attention, a low-volatility effect is still present.
-Among stocks with similar volatility, the amount of media attention is not associated with significantly different risk-adjusted returns.
+A low-volatility effect is still present for stocks with high media attention.
+Among stocks with high volatility, the amount of media attention is not associated with different risk-adjusted returns.
 Based on these findings, we reject the hypothesis that media attention is the driving force behind the volatility effect.

 JEL Classification: G11, G12, L82